 Research issued: 10/09/2019

-Bedford Borough Council and Scape Group have worked closely together since 2012 to address the growing need for school places across the borough, culminating in the conversion of the borough’s education system from three to two-tiers.
+Bedford Borough Council and SCAPE have worked closely together since 2012 to address the growing need for school places across the borough, culminating in the conversion of the borough’s education system from three to two-tiers.

 ‘Better learning’ is our new report that details the success of this ongoing collaboration and the results we have achieved together.
 The document also showcases the journey, the scale of the programme, case studies and the fantastic outcomes achieved through adopting modern methods of construction.